-- Amend the Snapper Grouper, Dolphin and Wahoo, and Coastal Migratory Pelagic Resources Fishery Management Plans to modify data reporting for charter/headboat vessels - 2.
-Amend the Snapper Grouper, Dolphin and Wahoo, Coastal Migratory Pelagic Resources, and Golden Crab Fishery Management Plans to modify data reporting for commercial vessels - 3.
-Modify Bycatch and Discard Reporting - 4.
-Require all commercial snapper grouper fishing vessels to be equipped with VMS purchase, installation, and maintenance of VMS equipment must conform to the protocol established by NMFS in the Federal Register.
+Alternative 2.
+Require all commercial snapper grouper fishing vessels with a Federal unlimited or trip-limited permit to be equipped with VMS.
+The purchase, installation, and maintenance of VMS equipment must conform to the protocol established by NMFS in the Federal Register.
 Purchase of VMS equipment will be reimbursed by the NOAA Office of Law Enforcement from the VMS reimbursement account if funding is available.
 Installation, maintenance, and communication costs will be paid for or arranged by the permit holder.